 How to get your child to to do their chores is a tricky topic.
-I don’t think there is anything that parents and kids or kids and other kids fight about more.
+I don’t think there is anything that parents and kids fight about more.
 And brothers and sisters fight about it too – It’s your turn, no, its your turn, I did it last time, how come I have to do that, that isn’t fair – kids have an endless supply of complaints and excuses when it comes to chores.
 It’s exhausting and moms just get worn down.
 After all, it’s ALWAYS easier to just do it yourself.

 But as a good parent, you need to find a good solution for kids and chores.
 The fact is, these kids are going to be doing some kind of chores for the rest of their lives.
 Unless they are going to end up independently wealthy with a full staff of maids, gardeners, and cooks, the fact is there are decades worth of chores in their future.
 And believe me, your future son or daughter-in-laws will bless you forever if you can teach your kid how to do their fair share of the household chores!
 (Voice of experience with two married sons)

-Basically, everyone has to do some amount of chores, and with a few rare exceptions, no one likes to do them.
+Basically, everyone in life has to do some amount of chores, and with a few rare exceptions, no one LIKES to do them.
 But they’re a fact of life, both at home and in the workplace.
-So, who is going to have the bigger advantage in life – a kid who learns early how to do chores without complaining and fussing about them, or the one who doesn’t?
+So, who is going to have the bigger advantage in life – a kid who learns early how to do their chores without complaining and fussing about them, or the one who doesn’t?

 The thing is, in the long run, this strategy is not going to pay off.
 Predictably, every single time, I make him go back and complete the chore properly.
 If he’s done it poorly enough, he earns an extra penalty chore as well.
 If it really gets bad over a few days, he also loses his electronics and has to miss fun activities with his friends.
 It’s taken a while, and we had a long, serious talk about it, but we’re finally coming to an understanding and I can see that he is at least trying, although he’s still got a ways to go.

 Some things are no brainers.
-I’m a working Mom, so my kids have always made their own beds, prepared their own lunches, cleared their own dishes, and washed their own laundry.
+I’m a working Mom, so my kids have always made their own beds, cleared their own dishes, and washed their own laundry.
 I don’t even consider those “chores”, that’s just life – if they want clean clothes, they’d better wash them.
 Then again, teenaged boys are not that concerned about clean clothes, so I do have to push a few reminders on that one!
 But at least I’m not the one to actually DO their chores.
 That’s just not happening!
 I’ve got plenty of my own chores to do.

 But those pesky little daily things, like taking the trash out, loading and unloading the dishwasher, helping set up and clean up for dinner, those I assign on a more or less permanent basis.
 It’s just SO much easier.
 I never have to worry about whose week it is, or who traded chores with who.
-If the dishwasher did not get unloaded, I know exactly who I need to hunt down to do it.
+If the dishwasher did not get unloaded, I know exactly who I need to hunt down and yell at.

 It’s a process, but we’ll get there.
-What kinds of things do you do to help your kids get better about their chores?
+What kinds of things do you do to help your kids do their chores?